 Turtle Bay – Don’t come at high tide where the beach is littered with garbage, and come during the peak season for turtles coming up on to the beach between April and October.

-This large town is the last stop before heading further North into heavily military control and road checkpoints (little is North except Lamu).
-Known as the Little Italy of Kenya, Malindi has a very large beach that is average, but comes with some good photo areas, including a pier and colorful buoy.
+This large town is the last stop before heading further north into military control and road checkpoints (little is north except Lamu).
+Known as the Little Italy of Kenya, Malindi has a very large beach that is average at best, but this town has excellent character and cuisine.
+The main beach pier and colorful buoy’s at the beach are a nice place for sunset.
 Influence of Italians can be seen all over, with advertisements written in Italian, gelato shops at the corner, and your selection of pizza joints.
-It is a good stop when heading on to Lamu.
+It is a good stop before heading up to Lamu.

-Eat: Baobab is an excellent choice with superb service for African cuisine, dishes from $5.
+Eat: Baobab is an excellent choice with superb African cuisine with dishes from $5.

 This Unesco World Heritage city has narrow streets and passageways connecting this small town.
 Donkeys haul goods instead of cars, and vendors buzz to life.
 Children run around the small alleyways playing and singing while cats mark their territory at each front stoop.
 Lamu is a Muslim town and comes with its traditions, its flavorful food, and excellent fresh juice bars.
 While Lamu is the furthest of any beach destination, it comes with the most personality, and for many who visit the entire coastline, they often have a hard time NOT deciding that Lamu was their favorite spot.

-Kidnappings from 2012 of a British Couple from Lamu and a French woman from Manda Island hit Lamu hard on the international tourist scene.
-While tourism has yet to come back to its pre-kidnapping levels, there has been increased security presence in the region, multiple road checkpoints, and there has been no instances of terrorism in Lamu since.
+Kidnappings in 2012 of a British Couple in Lamu and a French woman in Manda Island hit Lamu hard on the international tourist scene.
+While tourism has yet to come back to its pre-kidnapping levels, there has been increased security presence in the region, multiple road checkpoints, and there have been no instances of terrorism in Lamu since.
+While there is always a risk considering the location is close to Somalia, we felt safe during our stay in Lamu and think it will likely get back on the tourist scene (albeit government warnings from the US and UK).

-Several bus companies leave several times a day in the morning.
-They range in price of 800 and 1,100 Ksh from Mombasa, or 700 and 1,000 Ksh from Malindi.
+Several bus companies depart daily with different departure times, typically in the morning.
+They range in price from 800 to 1,100 Ksh from Mombasa, or 700 to 1,000 Ksh from Malindi.
 Take the Tawakal bus line, which is the priciest but has the “newest” buses.
-You will pass an abundance of military checkpoints on the way, including some where you must present your passports.
-Once you arrive to Mokowe, you then can choose between the 20 minute public ferry (waits for 50 passengers, 100 Ksh) or the much faster 5 minute speedboat (150 Ksh) to Lamu Town.
+You will pass an abundance of military checkpoints on the way.
+You will have to present your passport and sign a form so the government is aware of who is going to Lamu.
+Once you arrive at the Mokowe Ferry Terminal, you then can choose between the 20-minute public ferry (waits for 50 passengers, 100 Ksh) or the much faster 5-minute speedboat (150 Ksh) to Lamu Town.

 Safety and Security on the Kenyan Coastline: